A woman who leads her workplace away from Autonomy and into the Purple Zone will be successful.

-This is why the male-dominated workplace needs women.
+This is why the male-dominated workplace desperately needs women.

 As women we should never go into the Blue Zone and dive into Autonomy by pulling up the walls of our cubicle and turning up the music in our headphones so we can turn a blind eye to all the problems swirling around us.
 If we do, we miss our calling.

-The male-dominated workplace gives us the great opportunity is to end Autonomy by working with and managing Complexity.
+The male-dominated workplace gives us the opportunity to end Autonomy by working with and managing Complexity.
 While she hates autonomous men, she likes us.
 Complexity is our BFF and greatest ally.
-She knows that when we assert our traits, we change, the male-dominated workplace.
+She knows that when we assert our characteristics, we have the power to transform male-dominated workplace.

-If we replace one man with a woman we can everything.
-Let’s replace Dave who writes the Purchase Order with Diane.
+If we replace one man with a woman we can change everything.
+So let’s replace Dave who writes the Purchase Order with Diane.

-Diane understands her relationship with each of her male colleagues.
+Diane understands her relationship to each of her male colleagues.
 The solid line represents her primary relationships – the men she works with directly.
 The dashed line represents her secondary relationships – the men she knows influence her work and who she influences.
-The dotted line represents her tertiary relationships – the men she is the most removed from but like her are a team member on the larger task.
+The dotted line represents her tertiary relationships – the men she is the most removed from but still a fellow team member.

 If she is in the Blue Zone she ignores her emotional radar that is hinting there could be a big problem brewing.
 She knows she can pull up the walls of her cubicle and hide in Autonomy.
 After all, she’s not the boss; it’s not her job and not her responsibility.

-But if she is in the Purple Zone, she puts her Abstracts into Action and starts talking to her male colleagues.
+But if she is in the Purple Zone, she starts talking to her male colleagues.
 She calls Timber Suppliers and learns the delivery timeline is long.
 She lets Gary know so he can rush the architects.
 She makes several other phone calls to help move the process along.

 Diane is working the process and trying to manage the big picture but she finds it takes a lot of time to coordinate her autonomous colleagues.
-She knows she is working inefficiently which is against Lean principles.
+She knows she is working inefficiently which is against the Lean principles her company espouses.

 She also feels like she is doing a lot of hand-holding.
 Her male colleagues should be working the process too.
 But they don’t understand the big picture so they don’t have the right sense of urgency.

 Diane decides to do something bold – she is going to assert her female leadership.
-She calls a meeting so together they can map out the process to manage the material change.
-It takes only 30 minutes.
+She calls a meeting so together they can map out how to manage the material change.
+The meeting only takes 30 minutes.

 They monitor where they are on getting the material delivered against where Frank is on finishing the foundation.
-Mike helps Frank with his concrete problems.
+Mike helps Frank get the concrete done on time.